chittab/pingid-api-playground/README.md

 ### Overview

 Java application to test the PingID API operations.
 This sample application can help a developer understand the flows and the tokens involved with using the PingID API.
+In particular, the code can be reused to implement step-up MFA authentication for any existing SSO-enabled applications.

 ### System Requirements / Dependencies